Grim Fandango: Plot

 The cast of Grim Fandango.
 In the front-center are Domino, Meche, Manny, and Sal.
 Glottis is in the upper left and Hector is on the far right.
-The game's creator, Tim Schafer, is in the bottom-left corner.
+The creator, Tim Schafer, is in the bottom-left corner.

 A year passes, and the city of Rubacava has grown.
 Manny now runs his own nightclub off a converted automat near the edge of the Forest.
 Manny sees Meche leaving the port with Domino, but when he tries to stop them, he is stopped by Meche.
 Manny learns from Olivia Ofrenda, the owner of the beatnik Blue Casket nightclub, that Don has been sprouted for letting the scandal be known.

 Manny gives chase, manages to get on board of a leaving ship as a janitor, and a year later (after being promoted to a captain) tracks them to a coral mining plant on the Edge of the World.
 Domino has been holding Meche there as a trap to lure Manny.
 All of Domino's clients who had their tickets stolen are also being held there and used as slave labor, both to make a profit with the coral mining and as a way to keep Hector's scandal quiet.
 Domino tries to convince Manny to take over his position in the plant seeing as he has no alternative and can spend the rest of eternity with Meche but he refuses.
 After rescuing Meche, Manny defeats Domino by causing him to fall into a rock crusher.
 Manny, along with Meche, Glottis and a few of the souls being held at the plant then escape from the Edge of the World.